ibm-cloud-docs/speech-to-text/language-corpora.md

 ```
 {: pre}

-Three corpora have been added to the custom model.
-The service has successfully analyzed `corpus1`, it is currently analyzing `corpus2`, and its analysis of `corpus3` failed.
+Three corpora are added to the custom model.
+The service successfully analyzed `corpus1`.
+It is still analyzing `corpus2`, and its analysis of `corpus3` failed.

 ```javascript
 {